Why We Do Expressive Arts

 Source: Click Here

 CDS Programs serve our Veteran Families First

-but are open to Our Military Families (OMF; active duty, reserve, and their families).
+but are open to active duty, reserve, and their families)

-- Economic Stability by Learning Experiential Expressive Arts Skills
+We provide Economic Stability by teaching Expressive Arts Vocational Skills

-- Trauma Informed Care for Healing OMF suffering from Trauma and/or Reintegration Issues
+We are trained in Trauma Informed Care Practices to assist our members suffering from Trauma and/or Reintegration Issues

-- Employment through Our Mission Support Program (MSP) Veteran Artist Employment (VAE) Project.
+We offer employment through Our Mission Support Program (MSP) Operation Enjoyable Employment after internships.

-- Increased Capacity for Career Success within the Arts Fields such as: Graphic Design, Videography, Media, Music and Sound Production, Visual Arts, Performing Arts, Literary Arts and more!
+We increase capacities for career success within the Arts Fields such as: Graphic Design, Videography, Media, Music and Sound Production, Visual Arts, Performing Arts, Literary Arts and more

-- Learning Effective Expressive Arts Coping Skills for Dealing with Traumatic Brain Injury (TBI), Post Traumatic Stress Disorder (PTSD), Military Sexual Trauma (MST) and Other Mental and physical Issues
+By educating about engaging effective Expressive Arts Coping Skills for Traumatic Brain Injury (TBI), Post Traumatic Stress Disorder (PTSD), Military Sexual Trauma (MST) and other mental and physical Issues